Build a Shaker Pantry Cabinet for $200

 Frame-and-Panel Door Construction

-If you have a matched cope-and-stick router bit set, the joinery takes minutes per door.
-Without specialized bits, mortise and tenon joints work equally well – cut a 1/4-inch deep groove in the inner edge of each frame member to receive the panel, then join frames with standard mortise and tenon.
+Probably should have led with this: if you have a matched cope-and-stick router bit set, the joinery takes minutes per door.
+Without specialized bits, mortise and tenon joints work equally well.
+Cut a 1/4-inch deep groove in the inner edge of each frame member to receive the panel, then join frames with standard mortise and tenon.

 Flat panels suit the Shaker aesthetic better than raised panels.
-Cut panels from 1/4-inch plywood (for paint-grade work) or solid wood planks (for natural finish).
-Panels float in their grooves without glue, allowing for seasonal expansion and contraction.
+Cut panels from 1/4-inch plywood for paint-grade work or solid wood planks for natural finish.
+Panels float in their grooves without glue, allowing for seasonal wood movement.

 Build the cabinet body from 3/4-inch plywood with solid wood facing on all visible edges.
 This combination provides stability that solid wood can’t match at this scale, while the edge banding creates the appearance of solid lumber construction.

 The sides are simple rectangles, 84 by 18 inches.
-Connect sides with fixed top and bottom panels using dado joints – cut dados 3/8 inch deep, positioned to create a 4-inch toe kick space at the bottom and flush alignment at the top.
+Connect sides with fixed top and bottom panels using dado joints—cut dados 3/8 inch deep, positioned to create a 4-inch toe kick space at the bottom and flush alignment at the top.
 A fixed center shelf at 42 inches provides structural rigidity for tall cabinets.
+Don’t skip this—tall cabinets rack without it.

-Drill shelf pin holes using the 32mm European system – holes spaced 32mm apart vertically, positioned 2 inches from the front and back edges of each side panel.
+Drill shelf pin holes using the 32mm European system—holes spaced 32mm apart vertically, positioned 2 inches from front and back edges of each side panel.
 A drilling jig ensures consistent alignment.
 Make the holes 1/4 inch in diameter, 1/2 inch deep.

 Cut adjustable shelves 1/4 inch narrower than the interior width for easy installation.
 Edge-band the front of each shelf with solid wood matching the face frame.
 The back edge can remain as exposed plywood since it’s not visible in use.